roshiajin-kunai/sakkamade.github.io/_posts/inf/2021-05-02-the-flowers-shall-return.md

 - The overlay "Menu" in place of sidebar at the bottom

 For PC:
-- Column-layout on PC keeps itself in every page, including Publication's pages
+- Column-layout persists in every page, including Publication's pages
 - Primary (main) column lighter than secondary (sidebar) to reduce factor of distraction

 For both:
 - TOC of Publication’s pages and Date filter in Archives were moved to sidebar (to "Menu" for mobile users)

 P.s.
 The flowers shall return.
 P.p.s.
-Mobile users, I know it has not much of menu look from user's point, but tap  the "Archive," the "About" in it, will sent the user to respective page.
+Mobile users, I know it has not much of menu look from user's point, but tap  the "Archive," the "About" in it will sent the user to respective page.
 I wonder if I need to think of name for a bit more.